 How Do I Become a Crane Operator?

-Find out about education options and licensure requirements to become a crane operator.
-Learn about employment prospects, job duties and career paths.
+Research what it takes to become a crane operator.
+Learn about the job duties, educational and licensure requirements and salary information to find out if this is the career for you.
 Schools offering Supply Chain Management degrees can also be found in these popular choices.

 How Many Types of Cranes Are There?

 There are basically two types of cranes, mobile and fixed.
 Within each class, you can learn to operate several large and small cranes, including cranes used from a vehicle, ship or helicopter, tower cranes that are usually found at construction sites for tall buildings, telescoping cranes that extend and contract using hydraulics or overhead cranes used for loading cargo.
 Though similar in function, each type of crane requires you to obtain specialized knowledge and skills to manipulate the controls and cables necessary to move heavy objects, machinery, materials and equipment.